kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- We have load testing, when we measure behavior of a system under a specific expected load.
 		- With load testing we want to understand that our system is indeed scalable and can handle a load we expect.
 For example, a two or three times increase in traffic.
 	- We have stress testing, when we test beyond normal operational capacity, often to a breaking point.
-	- We have soak testing, when we test a system with a typical production load for an extended period of time.

-With stress testing we want to identify a breaking point in the system.
+		- With stress testing we want to identify a breaking point in the system.
 Which component will start to suffer first.
 And what resource it will be: memory, CPU, network, disk IO.
+	- We have soak testing, when we test a system with a typical production load for an extended period of time.
+		- with soak testing we want to find leaks in resources.
+For example, memory leaks.
+So, generating high load is the key.
+Tools like Apache JMeter can be used to generate a desired load.

 And with soak testing we want to find leaks in resources.
 For example, memory leaks.